AlavishPasunuri06/ToDo_Application/README.md

-# ToDo_Application
+# To-Do App

-The To-Do App is a simple yet effective task management tool designed to help you stay organized and focused.
-With a clean and intuitive user interface, this app allows you to create, manage, and track your tasks effortlessly.
+The To-Do App is a simple and efficient task management tool designed to help you organize your tasks and stay focused.
+With an intuitive interface and essential features, this app makes task management a breeze.

+## Features

+- **Task Creation:** Easily add tasks to your list by typing in the input field and clicking "Add."

+- **Task Management:** Mark tasks as completed with a single click, and unmark them when needed.

+- **Task Deletion:** Remove completed or unwanted tasks to keep your list clean.

+- **Responsive Design:** Enjoy a consistent experience across various devices, from desktop to mobile.